 Topping:

-• Sprinkle the chopped Craisins over the top of the frosting.
+• Sprinkle chopped Craisins over the frosting.

-• Snip off a small corner of the bag and squeeze/drizzle over the frosted bars.
+• Snip off a small corner of the bag and drizzle the melted chocolate over the frosted bars.
+Grate a bit of orange rind on top.

 Notes

--These are very simple to make.
-They are basically a blondie recipe, with white chocolate added, then frosted and topped with more melted white chocolate.
-To simplify, just add the white choc chips to the batter and skip the melted drizzle.
-Just add more White chocolate chips to the topping along with the chopped Craisins.
+These are very simple to make.
+They are basically a blondie recipe with white chocolate added, then frosted, and topped with more melted white chocolate.

 Did you make this recipe?